 The papers are an artificial collection, drawn from several sources, and the arrangement has been imposed by the Library.
 In 2009 the finding aid was published online and amended slightly to more accurately reflect the existing physical arrangement of the collection.
 The container list at the end of this finding aid is arranged by item number and includes both the new and original folder numbers.

 The container list includes an item which has been missing from the collection apparently since the 1980s.
 The details are: Item 28.
 Map of the Pacific Ocean on which the flight of the Southern Cross was mapped at 2BL Broadcasting Station, New South Wales, signed Ray Allsop, Chief Engineer and Thomas A.E.
 McNeil, Asst Engineer, 9 June 1928

 The collection is available for research.
 Not for loan.

 The papers of Charles Kingsford-Smith have been progressively added to by a number of donors since the initial donation of the trans-Pacific flight logbook of the Southern Cross by Charles Kingsford-Smith and Charles Ulm in 1928.
 The names of donors can be supplied on application to the Manuscripts Branch.

 Copying and Publishing

 Copying and publishing of unpublished manuscript material is subject to copyright restrictions.
 For such material, written permission to publish must be obtained from the copyright holder(s).
 Copying of unpublished material for research purposes is permissible 50 years after the death of the creator of the material.

-Items from this collection should be cited as '[Title or description of manuscript item], Papers of Alfred Deakin, National Library of Australia, MS 1540, [series or subseries number and item number(s)]'.
+Items from this collection should be cited as '[Title or description of manuscript item], Papers of Charles Kingsford-Smith, National Library of Australia, MS 209, [series and/or folder number]'.